Buying London theatre tickets

 Prices for preview performances can often be a few pounds lower than for those after the show's press night (the show's 'opening night').

 But the action might be stopped during previews if something goes wrong - that's quite normal but doesn't happen very often.

 The box office

-Most West End theatres have a 'box office' which sells tickets.
+Most West End theatres have a 'box office' - a counter in the theatre which sells tickets.

-Theatre box offices are usually open between 10 am and about 8 pm (or about 30 mins after the day's performance has begun).
+Theatre box offices are usually open between 10 am and about 8 pm (or about 30 mins after the evening performance has begun).

 If you can visit the theatre in person to buy tickets from the box office, you will not usually be charged a fee on top of the ticket price.

 You can also telephone the box office - though you may be charged a fee for booking this way.